eliheuer/blue-ocean/README.md

 # Blue Ocean
-🚧 Note: This is a work in progress and not yet ready for serious use.
+🚧 Note: This is a work in progress in a Alpha state.
+It's not ready for use but comments are welcome in the issues.

 A variable font fork of Bluu Next by Jean-Baptiste Morizot, redrawn in quadratic curves by Eli Heuer.

-To build new fonts run, `sh BUILD.sh` from the root directory.

 * https://velvetyne.fr/fonts/bluu/
 * https://github.com/jbmorizot/BluuNext